 George resides in Arlington Heights with his wife, Beth.
 They have three grown children, twelve grandchildren, and serve as foster parents.

 A.B. from Augustana College in 1969

 J.D. from DePaul University in 1972

 George worked for three years as an attorney for the Internal Revenue Service of the United States Treasury Department.
-He then held a corporate counsel position before he founded his firm in 1985.
-George served as Chair of the Arlington Heights Plan Commission and is now Chair of the Comprehensive Planning Committee for the Village.
+He then held a corporate counsel position before he founded his firm in 1987.
+George served as Chair of the Arlington Heights Plan Commission and as Chair of the Comprehensive Planning Committee for the Village.
 He served as Adjunct Professor at The John Marshall Law School, and received the Adjunct Teaching Award in 2014; served as Director at CoVest Banc (1987-2003); and served as Honorary Consul of the Czech Republic for Illinois, Indiana, and Wisconsin (2001-2006).
-He has served as President of WorldChicago from 2012-2013, a citizen’s hosting and international relations organization.
+He served as President of WorldChicago from 2012-2013, a citizen’s hosting and international relations organization.

 Leadership & Honors

 - Presbyterian Homes of Chicago, Director

 - National Czech and Slovak Museum and Library, Cedar Rapids, IA, Chair

 - Advocate Charitable Foundation